Search

-Legal notices in real estate advertisements from agents:
+Legal notices in real estate advertisements by agents:

-When you look at real estate listings online, especially those published by brokerage networks, one recurring mention catches the eye:
+When browsing online real estate listings, especially those published by agent networks, one recurring mention catches the eye:

-This type of text raises questions for sellers, buyers and even professionals: why do such details appear in the description of the property , when it should be devoted solely to promoting the property (surface area, services, location, photos, etc.)?
+This type of text raises questions for sellers, buyers and even professionals: why do such details appear in the description of the property , when it should be devoted solely to the enhancement of the property (surface area, amenities, location, photos, etc.)?

 🏡 Mandatory information and legal responsibilities in real estate advertisements by network agents